allegro/blog/_posts/2021-04-09-python-logging.md

     }
 ```

-And that's all.
+And that’s all.
 Now every log entry will contain `request-id` and `session-id` fields,
 what looks so nice in Kibana:

 ![kibana-example](/img/articles/2021-04-09-python-logging/kibana-clean.png)